wmde/wikibase-docker/quickstatements/README.md

 ### How to setup and use

-#### Make a consumer on wikibase
-To make a consumer you will need an account that has an email address If you're using the wikibase/wikibase docker image and haven't set up email then use the maintenance script resetUserEmail.php and don't forget --no-reset-password

-Now log in as the admin user

-Now navigate to http://\<your wikibase\>/Special:OAuthConsumerRegistration

-Select request a token for a new consumer

-Register a consumer by filling in the form:
-1. Application name (e.g. 'Quickstatements)
-2. Version (you can leave this as 1.0)
-3. Description (e.g. 'Quickstatements')
-4. callback URL:  http://{your quickstatements host}/api.php
-5. Check "Allow consumer to specify a callback in requests"
-6. Request permission for:
-    * High-volume editing
-    * Edit existing pages
-    * Create, edit, and move pages
-7. Check agree and click "propose consumer"

-Make a note of the details on the following page

 #### Set up quickstatements
 In order for quickstatements to communicate with wikibase it needs to know where your instance is and how it can find it.
 This must be done by setting the ENV variable WIKIBASE_HOST. n.b.
 This should reflect how this container when running